 Stroll our Beautiful Downtown

 Lastly, you haven’t seen all of Carson City until you’ve taken a stroll down Carson and Curry Street.
 You’ll find great shopping, antique stores, wonderful locally-owned restaurants and coffee shops that create the charm and quaintness that is beloved bout Carson City.
-Stop in McFadden Plaza for an ice cream treat at Scoups, or enjoy a glass of wine or small plates at the newest restaurant, Piazza.
+Stop in McFadden Plaza for an ice cream treat at Scoups, or enjoy a glass of wine or small plates at Piazza.
 Just looking for a great patio to grab a beer?
 Fox Brewpub has you covered.